JonathanBrunssen/programming-fundamentals-1337/C++/notes/README.md

   - Improves the maintainability of programs
 - Function call: a statement that causes a function to execute
 - Function definition: the statements that make up a function
+- Default arguments are values that are passed automatically if arguments are missing from a function call
+- Default arguments must be a constant or literal declared in the prototype header
+- Multi-paramater functions may have default arguments for some or all parameters
+- Reference variable is an alias for another variable
+- Reference variable is defined wit an & in the protottype and in the header
+  - void getDimenstions(int &,int &)
+- Overloading functions function's with the same name
+- exit() terminates the function
+- exit() can be called from any function
+- Requires cstdlib in header file

+## Test Review
+  - Phase 1
+    - At home multiple choice
+    - 40 questions
+    - due midnight on the day of phase 2
+  - Phase 2
+    - In class multiple choice
+    - 16 questions
+    - Is password protected
+    - Done during lab
+  - Phase 3
+    - In class lab
+    - Done the class after phase 2 (if phase 2 is on thursday phase 3 is on tuesday)
+    - Bring your laptop!